Patients referred to 11 independent treatment centres were included in the England-wide survey in November 2006.

 But while outcomes for every PCT were included, no separate results were given for patients referred to a private provider.

-‘The outcomes will be available when we undertake secondary analysis,’ said a DoH spokesman.
+‘The outcomes will be available when we undertake secondary analysis,’ a DoH spokesman explained.

 The fourth bi-monthly survey revealed a slow increase in the number of patients who remember their GP offering them more than one secondary care provider.